top of page

 The Real Dangers Hidden in Abandoned Spaces

-• Unstable floors, broken glass, or exposed wiring
+• Unstable floors, broken glass, or exposed wiring.

-• Hazardous materials like asbestos in older buildings
+• Hazardous materials like asbestos in older buildings.

-• Poor lighting and blind spots
+• Poor lighting and blind spots that conceal dangers.

-• Unexpected drops or collapsed structures
+• Unexpected drops or potential for collapsed structures.

 Did You Know?

 UK Fire and Rescue Services reported over 3,500 incidents involving fires in empty buildings in a single year—many caused by trespassers, often during school holidays.
-And it’s not just about fire: NHS data also shows a seasonal rise in youth-related A&E visits linked to injuries in public spaces over the Easter and summer breaks.
+And it’s not just about fires: NHS data also shows a seasonal rise in youth-related A&E visits linked to injuries in public spaces over the Easter and summer breaks.

 Why Do Teens Trespass During Holidays?

-llustration showing the contrast between how teenagers perceive vacant properties and the real hidden dangers they contain.
+Illustration showing the contrast between how teenagers perceive vacant properties and the real hidden dangers they contain.
 The left side shows a teen viewing an abandoned building as a fun place to explore, while the right side reveals hazards like asbestos, unsafe floors, and legal risks, highlighted with warning icons.
 Main title text is displayed at the top.

 Vacant properties may seem harmless to teenagers—but behind the boarded windows often lie serious risks like unstable floors, asbestos, and legal consequences.
 Clear, visible security can make all the difference.